AeroSports

 Realtime score display rendered in a secondary WebView, designed to show game state, scores, timers, lives, and mode-specific information with minimal latency and high readability.

-Next.js WebView app
+Next.js + WebView

-Realtime JSON-driven updates
+Realtime JSON updates

-Alliance + PvP + Custom modes
+Alliance + PvP + Custom

 Hosted centrally for all rooms